Hontoon Island was badly damaged in 2022 by Hurricane Ian and is open for day use only.

 For us, these cabins are a perfect option: The fun of being in the woods and cooking over a campfire, while guaranteeing we’d stay dry in a storm and being able to avoid mosquitoes.
 (In March, there were none.)

 The cabins have a screen porch with a table and chairs – perfect if we had bad weather.
 They also have ceiling fans in the bedroom and porch, lights in both rooms and a single electric outlet.
 The cabins come with a fire ring with a grill and a picnic table, like the campsites.

 Campsites and cabins fill up on weekends, so you must plan ahead.
 If you can visit on a weekday, it is easy to get a reservation, even at the height of the spring break season in March.

 Kayaking and canoeing at Hontoon Island State Park

 Circumnavigating Hontoon Island in a canoe or kayak is a perfect day’s paddle.
 You can bring your own or rent them at Hontoon.
 Note, however, that there are only two double kayaks and five canoes and they cannot be reserved.
 On busy weekends you must get to the marina early.
-(A backup plan would be to take the ferry to the mainland and drive 15 minutes to Blue Spring State Park and rent a boat there, where there are more.
-The kayak route around the island includes paddling right past Blue Spring, and you could just as easily start there. )
+(A backup plan would be to take the ferry to the mainland and drive 15 minutes to Blue Spring State Park and rent a boat there.
+The concession there, however, does limit you to paddling near Blue Spring. )

 There are maps of the route at the park and the helpful ranger suggested we start counter-clockwise around the Island.
 This took us first along the scenic Hontoon Dead River.
 It is anything but dead: It was full of wildlife and lined with a thick forest.
 What its name denotes is that it ends in a dead end, but many miles away.
 It probably was an earlier route of the St. Johns River.